About

 Privacy and data handling

-When sharing logs publicly, redact secrets (tokens, passwords, private keys) and any personal data you do not want published.
-Use placeholders like ***REDACTED*** to indicate removed content while preserving log structure.
-See our privacy page for detailed guidance on safely sharing diagnostic information.
+When sharing logs publicly, redact secrets such as tokens, passwords and private keys, along with any personal data you do not want published.
+Use placeholders like ***REDACTED*** so the structure of the log still makes sense.
+See our privacy page for detailed guidance on sharing diagnostic information safely.

 Content philosophy